-Since its inception, MISO has enjoyed a surplus of capacity beyond the minimum reliability requirement.
-When resources are unable to recover their fixed costs in the long run, they risk having to suspend operations or retire completely.
-Moreover, some resources may continue operating but reduce maintenance expenditures, leading them to have more frequent forced outages and deratings.
-MISO's capacity surplus has dwindled in recent years, as older, baseload units with higher fixed costs have entered long-term suspension or retired.
+Since its inception, MISO has enjoyed a surplus of capacity.
+When resources are unable to recover their fixed costs in the long run, they may be suspended or retired.
+MISO's capacity surplus has dwindled in recent years as older, baseload units with higher fixed costs have entered long-term suspension or retired.
 This trend has largely been due to falling natural gas prices and the poor design of MISO's capacity market that results in understated capacity prices.
 Most of the new capacity entering MISO is either gas-fired generators or renewable resources.

-Figure A127: Capacity at Risk by Technology Type
+Figure A124: Capacity at Risk by Technology Type

-In this year's report, we conduct an analysis to evaluate capacity at risk for long-term suspension or retirement for three types of technology in MISO: nuclear, wind, and coal.
+We conduct an analysis to evaluate capacity at risk for long-term suspension or retirement for three types of technology in MISO: nuclear, wind, and coal.
 Our analysis compares the annual resource net revenues to the technology-specific Going Forward Costs (GFCs) defined in Module E of MISO's Tariff.
 For coal unit net revenue, we included the median unit's two-year historical net revenues within the relevant resource adequacy zone.
 For nuclear, we assume a 2,156 MW unit with VOM costs of \$10 per MWh and that the resource runs year-round.
 Finally, for wind we assume a 200 MW unit with \$0 marginal costs and a 30 percent capacity factor.
-This analysis is illustrated on Figure A127 below.
+This analysis is illustrated on Figure A124 below.
 The blue bars indicate the revenues that the resources received through the energy markets, and the maroon bars represent capacity market revenues on a dollar per MW-year basis.
 The ghost bars represent capacity revenues that the resources would have received were the PRA to employ a sloped demand curve.
 Alternative wind capacity values are much smaller than coal and nuclear because of the much smaller UCAP value that wind receives for its ICAP compared to conventional resources.